VishnuK1947/AthLedger/README.md

-# AthleDger 🏃‍♂️ 🔗
+# AthLedger 🏃‍♂️ 🔗

-AthleDger is a blockchain-powered platform that empowers athletes to securely store, manage, and monetize their performance data through a decentralized ledger system, ensuring complete transparency and control over their information.
+AthLedger is a blockchain-powered platform that empowers athletes to securely store, manage, and monetize their performance data through a decentralized ledger system, ensuring complete transparency and control over their information.

 ## What We Offer 🌟